-Criteria for FSOP-SPS PharmD-MAA Dual Degree Program Admittance
+Criteria for FSOP-SPS PharmD-MAA Pathway Admittance

 - Successful completion of P1 year

-- FSOP GPA ≥ 3.0
+- o FSOP GPA ≥ 3.0

 - No academic infraction during P1 year

 - Bachelor's degree preferred

 - No GRE required

-Criteria for FSOP-SPS PharmD-MAA Dual Degree Program Progression
+Criteria for FSOP-SPS PharmD-MAA Pathway Progression

-- Maintain individual FSOP curriculum GPA ≥ 3.0 and MAA curriculum GPA ≥ 3.0 - SPS criteria - GPA ≥ 3.0 required to graduate with MAA degree - "C" Grade - A "C" grade denotes less than satisfactory performance - Students who earn a grade of "C" may repeat the course for a higher grade.
+- Maintain individual FSOP curriculum GPA ≥ 3.0 and MAA curriculum GPA ≥ 3.0 - SPS criteria - GPA ≥ 3.0 required to graduate with MAA degree - o "C" Grade - A "C" grade denotes less than satisfactory performance - Students who earn a grade of "C" may repeat the course for a higher grade.
 The higher grade is used to compute the GPA; however, both grades will appear on the transcript.
-No more than two courses may be repeated, and no course may be repeated more than once. - A student will be removed from the program if a grade of "C" is received in more than two courses regardless of the cumulative GPA. - "F" Grade A student will be removed from the program if a grade of "F" is received in one course. - Readmission - Once removed from the MAA program, a student who wishes to be re-instituted must apply for re-admission to the MAA program.
-A student dismissed from the MAA program must wait at least one year before reapplying to the program.
+No more than two courses may be repeated, and no course may be repeated more than once. - A student will be removed from the program if a grade of "C" is received in more than two courses regardless of the cumulative GPA. - o "F" Grade A student will be removed from the program if a grade of "F" is received in one course. - Readmission - Once removed from the MAA program, a student who wishes to be re-instituted must apply for re-admission to the MAA program.
+A student dismissed from the MAA program must wait at least one year before reapplying to the program. - FSOP Criteria - If an academic infraction is earned at FSOP, the student will be dismissed from the FSOP-SPS PharmD-MAA Pathway.
+On dismissal, he or she will be advised by the School of Professional Studies about continuation in the MAA program and the additional tuition required. - Students will continue to follow FSOP progression rules.